rust-community/rustbridge/workshops/textadventure/textadventure.md

 **Things**
 + **Food** gives you **Energy** to keep going.
 + **Gold** pays the way.
-+ **Pyrite** is given to you by mischievous leprechauns - also good for giving to gnomes.
++ **Fake Gold** is given to you by mischievous leprechauns - also good for giving to gnomes.
 + **Teleporter** moves you at random to some other room.
 + **Torch** allows you to see in a dark room - tells you what’s in a dark room.